Bohdan-Salamakha/auto_review_tool/README.md

 It includes the ability to launch a server to handle requests.

-## **Installation**

-Make sure Python version 3.13 or higher is installed on your system.

 ## **Environment variables**

 For AutoReviewTool to work, you need to set up environment variables:

-Create a .env file in the root of the project, similar to .env.sample and put your environment variables there:
+Create an `.env` file in the root of the project, similar to .env.sample and put your environment variables there:

 1. GITHUB_TOKEN